-When you start an online business, you know in advance that a large portion of your marketing budget will be allocated on PPC marketing (paid ads).
+When you start an online business, you know in advance that a large portion of your marketing budget will be allocated to PPC marketing (paid ads).

 But, not all PPC platforms are the same.
-Based on your previous analysis (steps 2 and 3 above), you need to choose which platforms are more suited for your audience.
+Based on your previous analysis (steps 2 and 3 above), you must choose which platforms suit your audience.

-You can use the table below to get an idea of how the user profile looks for the most popular social networks.
+You can use the table below to understand how the user profile looks for the most popular social networks.

 Run Pilot Campaigns First

-The best way to find out which platforms to incorporate in your digital marketing strategy plan is to run pilot campaigns.
+The best way to determine which platforms to incorporate into your digital marketing strategy plan is to run pilot campaigns.

-A common mistake made by digital marketers is to blindly allocate all their budget on one channel because it’s the trend without testing or considering all of the available channels they can use.
+A common mistake made by digital marketers is to blindly allocate all their budget to one channel because it’s the trend without testing or considering all of the available channels they can use.

 Here is a list of the most popular advertising platforms you can use to reach your target audience: